sagarbhure/QualityTesterByJBM/README.md

 <br/> `tensorFlowInference.fetch(outputName, results)` <br/>

 The results are then passed to the `MainActivity` and shown on the screen.
+Refer to the Video in ./JBMClasification2/QualityTesterByJBM.mp4 for Demo.

+This is an example of how to use TensorFlow library to classify images as Healthy or Defective, following is the link to github project to deploy the model on android app.

 ## License
 [Apache 2.0](https://github.com/makorowy/tensorflow-hotornot/blob/master/LICENCE)